 Alice Walker was born on February 9, 1944, in the small rural town of Eatonton, Georgia.
 She was the eighth and last child of Willie Lee Walker and Minnie Tallulah Grant, two sharecroppers.
 Walker’s parents’ experiences with the oppressive sharecropping system and the racism of the American South deeply influenced Walker’s writing and life’s work.
 When Walker was eight, one of her brothers accidentally shot her, permanently blinding her in one eye.
 Ashamed of her facial disfigurement, Walker isolated herself from other children, reading and writing to pass the time.

 Upon its publication, The Color Purple unleashed a storm of controversy.
-It instigated heated debates about black cultural representation, as a number of male African-American critics complained that the novel reaffirmed old racist stereotypes about pathology in black communities and of black men in particular.
+It instigated heated debates about Black cultural representation, as a number of Black American male critics complained that the novel reaffirmed old racist stereotypes about pathology in Black communities and of Black men in particular.
 Critics also charged Walker with focusing heavily on sexism at the expense of addressing notions of racism in America.
-Nonetheless, The Color Purple also had its ardent supporters, especially among black women and others who praised the novel as a feminist fable.
+Nonetheless, The Color Purple also had its ardent supporters, especially among Black women and others who praised the novel as a feminist fable.
 The heated disputes surrounding The Color Purple are a testimony to the resounding effects the work has had on cultural and racial discourse in the United States.